gchq/sleeper/docs/14-release-process.md

 ./scripts/test/deployAll/buildDeployTest.sh ${ID} ${VPC} ${SUBNETS}
 ```

+This should start a number of ECS tasks in the system test cluster for the instance.
+These will ingest some random data
+for testing, so wait for them to finish.
+You can use the AWS console or CLI to check this.

 The following tests can be used as a quick check that all is working correctly.
 They are not intended to fully test
 all aspects of the system.
 Any changes made by pull requests should be tested by doing a system test deployment on AWS
 if they are likely to either affect performance or involve changes to the way the system is deployed to AWS.